 Current Street Address

-Current email address • Phone Permanent
+Current email address • Phone Number

-Address • City, State • Zip Code
+Permanent Address • City, State • Zip Code

 Today's Date

 (Name and address of contact)

-Dear:
+Dear

-In the upcoming months, I will be completing the coursework for my Master of Arts degree in School Counseling from the University of West Alabama.
-I am currently searching out various internship opportunities and was wondering about the possibility of doing a (100-hour Practicum or 600-hour Internship - enter the appropriate hours) with (enter school district or agency name, as well as semester and year for interest).
+In the upcoming months, I will be completing the coursework for my Master of Arts degree in Clinical Mental Health Counseling (CMHC) from the University of West Alabama.
+I am currently searching out various internship opportunities and was wondering about the possibility of doing a (100-hour Practicum or 600-hour Internship - enter the appropriate hours) with (enter agency name, as well as semester and year for interest).
 My interest in this position stems from (list reason for interest).
-Please consider this, my resume, and the attached Advanced Clinical Placement Request for School Counseling Practicum & Internship Form as my application.

-In addition to my master's degree, I received (insert degrees, dates, and institutions).
+In addition to my Master's degree, I received (insert degrees, dates, and institutions).
 Insert sentences about personal characteristics that will appeal to an employer.
-Insert leadership positions currently held both in the community and the school and professional development/organization membership.
+Insert leadership positions currently held in the community and any professional development/organization membership.

 Insert a summary of why the employer would want you to work for them.
-Also, in this paragraph, how you found out about the internship can be mentioned (It can be helpful to use someone's name if they work for the company/school).
+Also, in this paragraph, how you found out about the internship can be mentioned (It can be helpful to use someone's name if they work for the company).

-I am interested in an internship position with (enter school district or community agency).
+I am very interested in an internship position with (enter agency name) .
 I have enclosed my resume for you to review.
-If you desire further information, I can be reached at (enter phone number here).
+If you desire further information, I can be reached at (enter phone number here) .
 Thank you for your time.
 I look forward to hearing from you.

 Sincerely,

 Your Name Here